rdp-studio/saidit/README.md

 The instructions assume that you are using Ubuntu 20 LTS as your Docker host.

+Notice: It seems that reddit has removed some required images, and Docker mode may not work.

 ### Prepare host OS

     $ sudo apt update && sudo apt -y upgrade